 Alcohol and Drug Assessment and Counseling

-Individual alcohol and drug therapy is a key par of BHIC’s Charlotte substance abuse treatment and addiction counseling.
+Individual alcohol and drug therapy is a key par of BHIC’s Charlotte substance abuse treatment, employee assistance programs, and addiction counseling.
 Although it is mainly used in outpatient treatment centers, inpatient rehabilitation in Charlotte also uses this substance abuse treatment on their patients since it is more practical and comprehensive.
 Drug counseling goes a long way in getting addicts back on their feet and into the real world again.
 Although it is hard on patients during the first few weeks of treatment to stay on the right track, individual drug treatment therapy gets them there anyway.
 With the right drug counselor, it is easy to navigate through the world of being sober since you have someone to talk everything over with and feel no judgment or condemnation.

 This part of the drug and alcohol assessment is when the counselor determines the appropriate diagnosis for the current drug and alcohol use.
 Common diagnosis include Alcohol Use Disorder, mild and moderate, Cannabis Use Disorder, mild and moderate, Stimulant Use Disorder, mild, and Opioid Use Disorder, mild.
 The mild, moderate, and severe designations acknowledge the intensity of the drugs affects on the individual’s lifestyle.
 Most of our Charlotte substance abuse treatment and addiction counseling patients we see are below the severe mark and can benefit from the services we provide.
 Patients with sever drug or alcohol problems may need an inpatient treatment facility.

 The ASAM Criteria Approach